Vishnu Purana: Fourth Amsa: Dynasties

-The fourth book of the text, in 24 long chapters, presents royal dynasties, starting with Brahma, followed by solar and lunar dynasties, then those on earth over the Yugas (eras), with Pariksit asserted as the "current king".
-The text includes the legends of numerous characters such as Shaubhri, Mandhatri, Narmada, sage Kapila, Rama, Nimi, Janaka, Buddha, Satyavati, Puru, Yadu, Krishna, Devaka, Pandu, Kuru, Bharata, Bhisma, and others.
+The fourth book of the text, in 24 long chapters, presents royal dynasties, starting with Brahma and Sarasvati, followed by solar and lunar, fire and snake dynasties, then those on earth over the Yugas (eras), with Parikshita is a current king.
+The text includes the legends of numerous characters such as Shaubhri, Mandhatri, Narmada, Kapila, Rama, Nimi, Janaka, Satyavati, Puru, Yadu, Krishna, Devaka, Pandu, Kuru, Bharata, Bhishma, and others.

 Fifth Amsa: Krishna

 The fifth book of the Vishnu Purana is the longest, with 38 chapters.
-It is dedicated to the Legend Of Krishna, as an incarnation of Vishnu.
-The book begins with the story of Krishna's Birth, His Childhood Pranks And Plays, His Exploits, His Purpose Of Ending The Tyranny Of Demon-Tyrant King Of Mathura, Named Kans.
+It is dedicated to the legend of Krishna, an incarnation of Vishnu.
+The book begins with the story of Krishna's birth, his childhood pranks and plays, his exploits, and killing the demon-tyrant king of Mathura, named Kamsa.

 The Krishna story in the Vishnu Purana is similar to his legend in the Bhagavata Purana, in several other Puranas and the Harivamsa of the Mahabharata.
-Scholars have long debated whether the Bhagavata Purana expanded the Krishna Legend in the Vishnu Purana, or whether the latter abridged the version in former, or both depended on the Harivamsa estimated to have been composed sometime in the 1st millennium of the common era.
+Scholars have long debated whether the Bhagavata Purana expanded the Krishna Legend in the Vishnu Purana, or whether the latter abridged the version in former, or both depended on the Harivamsa estimated to have been composed sometime in the 1st millennium CE.

 Sixth Amsa: Liberation

 The last book of the Vishnu Purana is the shortest, with 8 chapters.
 The first part of the sixth book asserts that Kali Yuga is vicious, cruel and filled with evilness that create suffering, yet "Kali Yuga is excellent" because one can refuse to join the evil, devote oneself to Vishnu and thus achieve salvation.

 The last chapters, from 6.6 to 6.7 of the text discusses Yoga and meditation, as a means to Vishnu devotion.
 Contemplative devotion, asserts the text, is the union with the Brahman (supreme soul, ultimate reality), which is only achievable with virtues such as compassion, truth, honesty, disinterestedness, self-restraint and holy studies.
 The text mentions five Yamas, five Niyamas, Pranayama and Pratyahara.
 The pure and perfect soul is called Vishnu, states the text, and absorption in Vishnu is liberation.

 The final chapter 6.8 of the text asserts itself to be an "imperishable Vaishnava Purana".

+Buddha was assimilated as Vishnu's ninth avatar in Vishnu Puran as a divinely incarnated purveyor of illusion.
+It states that Vishnu's "descent" as the Buddhavatara was accomplished so that the wicked and demonic could be only further misled away from the truth in kali yuga.
+This assimilation and the consequent disingenuous interpretation or rationale for his inclusion aptly articulate the considerable ambivalence characteristic of Hindu attitudes towards Buddhism, undermining his historicity, to make him an appendage of the Vaisnava mythic hierarchy.
+But in the opening chapter of his Gita Govinda, the poet Jayadeva claims that Vishnu reincarnated as the Buddha to condemn the animal sacrifices prevalent in Vedic times.

+Film Adaptation

+The film Mahavatar Narsimha incorporates the Vishnu Purana, amongst other Hindu scriptures, and uses them as inspiration.